 Together, the works foment a multi-layered conversation between histories of the site; concepts of public space and private property; and the paradoxical legacies of historicism and modernism in architecture and design.
 More broadly, the exhibition reflects Poledna’s ongoing interest in the production and circulation of images within spectacle.

-A comprehensive catalogue that documents and critically reflects on the exhibition will be published in Spring 2015.
+A comprehensive catalogue that documents and critically reflects on the exhibition will be published in 2017.
 Conceived by the artist, it features new essays by Amy Knight Powell, Associate Professor of Art History at University of California, Irvine; Bennett Simpson, Senior Curator at MOCA Los Angeles; and Andrew Weiner, Assistant Professor of Art Theory and Criticism at NYU Steinhardt, New York.

 Mathias Poledna (b.
 1965, Vienna) lives and works in Los Angeles.
 Recent solo exhibitions include the Austrian Pavillion at the 55th Venice Biennale (2013); at Secession, Vienna (2013); A Village by the Sea at Galerie Buchholz, Berlin (2013); and Mathias Poledna/Florian Pumhösl at Raven Row, London (2011).
 Group exhibitions include Sydney Biennale, Sydney, Australia (2014); What is to come has already arrived, at Centro Andaluz de Arte Contemporáneo, Sevilla (2014); and Figures and Prefigurations at City Gallery Prague (2013).